Charlie Parsons (baseball)

-Charles James Parsons (July 18, 1863 – March 24, 1936) was a Major League Baseball pitcher for the Boston Beaneaters, New York Metropolitans and Cleveland Spiders.
+Charles James Parsons (July 18, 1863 – March 24, 1936) was an American Major League Baseball pitcher for the Boston Beaneaters, New York Metropolitans and Cleveland Spiders.
 He also played for a number of minor league teams between 1884 and 1889.
 On May 29, 1885, he pitched the first no hitter for the Birmingham Barons of Alabama in the Southern League.